sugarlabs/musicblocks-v4/src/models/artboard/README.md

 # ArtBoard Model

-ArtBoard Model is responsible for storing the structure of the class and its parameter used for artBoardDraw funtionality.These classes are called by the `ArtBoardSketch.tsx` and `ArtBoardTurtle.tsx` There are majorly 4 different classes.
+The ArtBoard Model is responsible for storing the structure of the class and the parameters used by the artBoardDraw function.
+There are four classes in the model, whcih are called by the `ArtBoardSketch.tsx` and `ArtBoardTurtle.tsx`.

 <ul>
 <li> ArtBoardDraw.ts